Response to the TruthIsAll FAQ

 It depends, of course.
 Most attempts to argue that exit polls are highly accurate strangely steer around U.S. national exit polls.

 Unadjusted exit polls are quite accurate.
 Respondents report who they just voted for; there are no undecided voters.
 On the other hand, the Final National Exit Poll is grossly inaccurate, since it is always forced to match the recorded vote, even if it is fraudulent.

 Kerry won the unadjusted National Exit Poll (13,660 respondents) by 51.7-47.0%.
 He had 51% in the unadjusted state exit poll aggregate (76,000 respondents).
 The exit pollsters ignored their state and national polls and just flipped the numbers.
-The published National Exit Poll (the same 13,660 respondents) gave Bush 51%.
+The published National Exit Poll (13,660 respondents) gave Bush 51%.
 The National Exit Poll is a subset of the State exit polls.

-2008: The unajusted national exit poll (17,836 respondents) shows that Obama led by 61-37%.
+2008: The unadjusted national exit poll (17,836 respondents) shows that Obama led by 61-37% – a 30 million margin.
 He led the weighted, unadjusted state exit polls of 81,388 respondents by 58-40.5%, exactly matching the True Vote Model.
 Obama did 5.1% better than the recorded vote.
 The discrepancies are far beyond the 1.0% margin of error.

 3.3.
 Couldn’t spoiled ballots and/or fraud account for these past discrepancies?

 Probably not, although they certainly may contribute.
 Greg Palast offers an estimate of 3.6 million uncounted ballots in 2004 alone.